ujihisa/okta-scim-beta/README.md

 3. The Authentication method that Okta will use to authenticate with your service.
 4. Details on the Base URL and Authentication method are covered below.

-Once the SCIM template app is in your Okta org, you can start testing on your SCIM integration directly with Okta.
+Once the generic SCIM template app is in your Okta org, you can start testing on your SCIM integration directly with Okta.

 # Understanding of User Provisioning in Okta